baumant/commRun/README.md

-# commRunStepIV
+# commRunStepV
-Macro to do Step IV in comm run
+Macro to do Step V in comm run